-Internationally recognized consultant, speaker, writer, and workshop facilitator on a broad variety of higher education assessment topics.
+I am an internationally recognized consultant, speaker, writer, and workshop facilitator on a broad variety of higher education assessment topics.
+I work with colleges and universities throughout the United States and abroad.

-- Assessing Student Learning: A Common Sense Guide (Jossey-Bass) is one of the best-selling books on assessment in higher education.
-The 3rd edition is now available.
+- Assessing Student Learning: A Common Sense Guide (Jossey Bass) is one of the best-selling books on assessment in higher education.

 - Five Dimensions of Quality: A Common Sense Guide to Accreditation and Accountability (Jossey-Bass) features a foreword by Stan Ikenberry.